OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

 7. Make a change in the paragraph.

 8. Choose **Insert Paragraph** again.
-Note that the new paragraph is above the previous one because the `insertParagraph` method is inserting at the "start" of the document's body.
+Note that the new paragraph is above the previous one because the `insertParagraph` method is inserting at the start of the document's body.

     ![Word tutorial - Insert Paragraph](../images/word-tutorial-insert-paragraph.png)

 ## Format text

-In this step of the tutorial, you'll change the font of text, and use both built-in and custom styles on the text.
+In this step of the tutorial, you'll apply a built-in style to text, apply and custom style to text, and change the font of text.

 ### Apply a built-in style to text